9.6 – McNemar’s test

 There are a number of scenarios in which subjects are paired or matched as part of the experimental design in order to control for confounding variables — a matched pair case-control.
 Subjects may be matched by age, or other criteria, or the observations are repeat measures of the same subjects (e.g., left hand vs. right hand).
 One member of each pair is then randomly assigned to a treatment, the remaining pair member then assigned to the other treatment group.
 This scenario should remind you of our standard contingency table problem, but instead of a random collection of subjects assigned to treatments, the data are paired nominal.
 Thus, paired means that experimental (sampling) units are not independent, which if ignored violates an assumption required to employ the \chi^2 test.
 We use McNemar’s test instead.

 McNemar’s solution was to consider only the discordant pairs.
 Consider two kinds of tests or assays for a condition, and the doctor receives the results of both tests.
+Our familiar two-by-two table results, and in this scenario may be called a confusion table — after all, there is truth and agreement along the diagonal including cells a and d are agreement between the two methods, whereas the off diagonal cells c and b are “confusion,” the two methods disagree.

 Test 2